Myles Powell wants you to know that Seton Hall is still a Big East title contender | NCAA.com

 Seton Hall began the year No. 12 in the preseason AP poll, led by potential preseason player of the year Myles Powell.
 Now, the Pirates are unranked and have lost Powell at two different times this season to an ankle injury and a concussion.

-That's no problem, according to the senior guard, who joined NCAA.com's Andy Katz on the latest episode of the March Madness 365 podcast.
+That's no problem, according to the senior guard, who joined NCAA.com's Andy Katz on the Jan.
+7 episode of the March Madness 365 podcast.
 Powell is confident the Pirates can end up on top of the Big East once everyone is healthy.

 "The more and more we keep playing Seton Hall basketball, I feel like we'll keep finding ourselves on top," Powell said.

 Powell's interview with Katz begins at about the 23:00 mark of the podcast.
-This week's pod also features an interview with FOX's Steve Lavin and Dayton forward Obi Toppin.
+This edition of the pod also features an interview with FOX's Steve Lavin and Dayton forward Obi Toppin.

 CATCH UP: Listen to every March Madness 365 podcast here

-The Pirates are riding a four-game win streak with their last victory putting them atop the Big East with a 2-0 conference record.
-Seton Hall has beaten No. 12 Maryland, Prairie View A&M, DePaul and Georgetown over this stretch with Powell only playing in two of those games.
+The Pirates are riding a five-game win streak with their last victory putting them tied atop the Big East with a 3-0 conference record.
+Seton Hall has beaten No. 12 Maryland, Prairie View A&M, DePaul, Georgetown and Xavier over this stretch with Powell only playing in two of those games.

-After their latest win, a 78-62 victory over the Hoyas, Powell brought the game-leading scorer Romaro Gill with him for a post-game interview.
+After one of those wins, a 78-62 victory over the Hoyas, Powell made sure the game-leading scorer, Romaro Gill, got his moment in the spotlight as Powell brought Gill over with him for a post-game interview.

 Myles Powell got emotional when speaking about why he brought Romaro Gill with him to the post-game FS1 interview.— Chris McManus (@ChrisSHUhoops) January 4, 2020